Offers of museums for refugees

 In addition to the demands on the institutional level, many museums are also committed to the refugees in Berlin and offer various, mostly free offers.
 With digital guides, guided tours and museum meetings, especially the arrival of children and young people should be facilitated and carefree hours prepared for them.

 In this article you will find an overview of current programs and activities.

 Photo: The Alte Nationalgalerie on March 5, 2022 with the ukrainian Flag. © Museumsportal Berlin.

 For free admission to the Berlin museums listed below, it is usually sufficient to present a Ukrainian passport or other identification document, for example, a residence permit from Ukraine or a valid student ID from a Ukrainian university.
-For refugees from Ukraine to Germany from third countries, a Ukrainian residence permit (visa) is accepted.
+For refugees from Ukraine to Germany from third countries, a Ukrainian residence permit (visa) or proof of arrival is accepted.

 Apart from that, Berlin's district museums and other museums (almost 70 in total) are free of charge.
 On the first Sunday of every month, admission is free to over 60 Berlin museums as part of Museum Sunday.

 In these museums, admission is free for refugees:

 - Anne Frank Zentrum